Verify PHX Environment Group Check

 when: "{{ px_envs_node_count != '1' }}"

-belongs to by intersecting the host’s group names with px_envs.
-The
+px_envs_nodevariable identifies which of these groups the current host belongs to by intersecting the host’s group names withpx_envs. - The

-exactly 1, with a message indicating the host must belong to exactly one
+px_envs_checkconfigures a failure condition: it triggers a fail task if the count is not exactly 1, with a message indicating the host must belong to exactly one environment group.

 We can now use the variable px_envs_check to configure the check for Linux